sfegan/dft_simd/README.md

 - ``-n`` : specifies the DFT size,
-- ``-standalone`` : instructs the generator to produce only the codelet function, and not the support functionality to allow the codelet be registerd with FFTW,
+- ``-standalone`` : instructs the generator to produce only the codelet function, and not the support functionality to allow the codelet be registered with FFTW,
 - ``-fma`` : allows the generator to use fused multiply and add instructions,
-- ``-generic-arith`` : instructs the generator to use function-style arithmatic rather than operators, for example ``a=b+c`` will be generated as ``a=MUL(b,c)``,
+- ``-generic-arith`` : instructs the generator to use function-style arithmetic rather than operators, for example ``a=b+c`` will be generated as ``a=MUL(b,c)``,
 - ``-name`` : specifies the name of the generated codelet function.